THE J-BAND STORY

 J-BAND IS AN INNOVATION OF HERITAGE RESEARCH LABS.

-Director of Specialty Products
+Vice President of Specialty Products

 Dave directs the team that develops and commercializes specialty construction materials (like J-Band).
 His role requires him to be a pro at a little bit of everything- including infrastructure networks, transportation funding and legislation, industry trends, manufacturing, commercialization, and more.
 His top priority is ensuring infrastructure network value for everyone who plays a role in building and maintaining our roads.
 Whether it be the agencies that oversee them, the contractors that build them, or the companies that manufacture the asphalt, Dave is committed to making sure everyone gets the most value out of our roads.